 The picture above is a snapshot of what’s known as a certificate of analysis.
 Have you noticed the QR codes on the packaging and/or labeling on hemp products?
 It links to a certificate that looks very similar to this one.
 Under the cannabinoid profile, you can see the exact content of the more popular cannabinoids.
 If there are values located in the mg/g or mg/mL section, then that product has that cannabinoid in it.

-You can reference these certificates of analysis to help determine if your hemp CBD products are really full spectrum or broad spectrum.
-There are much more to these certificates of analysis, so if you are interested check out the New Phase Blends article on how to read a certificate of analysis.
+You can reference these certificates of analysis to help determine if your hemp CBD products use a full spectrum bs broad spectrum CBD extract.
+There are much more to these certificates of analysis, so we went ahead and wrote an article on how to read them.

 Benefits of Full Spectrum CBD